akka/akka/akka-docs/src/main/paradox/project/migration-guide-2.5.x-2.6.x.md

 The dispatcher can be configured through `akka.actor.internal-dispatcher`.

 For maximum performance, you might want to use a single shared dispatcher for all non-blocking, asynchronous actors, user actors and Akka internal actors.
-In that case, can configure the `akka.actor.internal-dispatcher` with a string value of `akka.actor.default-dispatcher`.
+In that case, you can configure the `akka.actor.internal-dispatcher` with a string value of `akka.actor.default-dispatcher`.
 This reinstantiates the behavior from previous Akka versions but also removes the isolation between user and Akka internals.
 So, use at your own risk!